urbanopt/urbanopt.github.io/usage/run_example.md

 The URBANopt example project is a ***<u>hypothetical</u> project only*** that was created to demonstrate various capabilities of the URBANopt SDK in version 0.1.0 (e.g. modeling of various building types and heights in one district).
-An actual location for the *hypothetical* project was needed to demonstrate geospatial aspects of the URBANopt SDK.
+An actual location for the
+<u>hypothetical</u> project was needed to demonstrate geospatial aspects of the URBANopt SDK.
 The <u>hypothetical</u> example project’s location is within the boundary of an actual district project that is a participant in the U.S. Department of Energy Zero Energy District Accelerator.
 See “Western New York Manufacturing Zero Energy District” in [this